commercetools/commercetools-payone-integration/docs/Field-Mapping.md

 ### receiving the PAYONE TransactionStatus Notifications and storing them in an Interaction

- 1. Find Payment with PAYONE `TXID` in the Payment.interfaceId field AND paymentMethodInfo.paymentInterface = "PAYONE"
+ 1. Find Payment with PAYONE `TXID` in the Payment.interfaceId field AND paymentMethodInfo.paymentInterface = "PAYONE".
+You can __optionally__ check whether the `reference` fields match and whether the PO `param` field contains the CTP payment ID.
  2. In none matches, *create one* (checkout error situation).
    * If an *Order* with CT orderNumber = PAYONE `reference` is found, reference the payment from that
    * If a *Customer*  with CT customerNumber = PAYONE `customerid` is found, reference that customer from the payment.